-Many people turn to nasal sprays and antihistamines to combat seasonal nasal allergies or hay fever, but keeping the home clean to combat allergens, pollen and dust mite debris is just as important in the fight against allergies.
+Many people turn to nasal sprays and antihistamines to combat seasonal nasal allergies or hay fever, but keeping the home clean is just as important in the fight against allergies.

 One key to minimizing allergens at home is to vacuum at least twice per week.
 Start by using attachments to clean surfaces up high, working down to the floor.
 Make sure to vacuum curtains and upholstery as well as hard surfaces, and pay extra attention to entryways and areas around windows.

 It’s also important to select vacuum accessories that have been designed specifically to capture allergens.
-Arm & Hammer Premium Allergen vacuum bags are specially designed of synthetic material to capture even more allergens, dust and pet hair from the home’s surfaces.
+Arm & Hammer Premium Allergen vacuum bags are designed of synthetic material to capture even more allergens, dust and pet hair from the home’s surfaces.
 In addition, the brand’s HEPA filters trap particles 75 times smaller than a human hair, including 99.97 percent of dust mite debris, animal dander, molds and pollen.
+Replace bags every couple of months and filters at least every six months.

 Wash bedding with hot water

-Vacuuming high and low can help with surfaces, but bedding also should be a focus when attempting to allergen-proof the home.
-Sheets, blankets and comforters all attract dust mites in even the cleanest environments.
+Bedding also should be a focus when attempting to allergen-proof the home.
+Sheets, blankets and comforters attract dust mites in even the cleanest environments.
 Wash bedding once a week in hot water to keep allergens at bay.
 It’s also smart to consider protective covers for mattresses and pillows to stop dust mites from getting in too deep.

 Keep air dry